 - Out 100 (2019)

-Roberts has been critical of medical and religious leaders who are critical of the transgender rights movement, including Paul McHugh.
-She has also raised the voices of trans women of color who were important historical figured in online activism, including Roberta Angela Dee.
+Roberts was critical of medical and religious leaders who are critical of the transgender rights movement, including Paul McHugh.
+She also raised the voices of trans women of color who were important historical figures in online activism, including Roberta Angela Dee.

 Shey, Brittanie (January 30, 2018).
 8 Houston Women to Watch on Social Media.
 Houstonia Magazine https://www.houstoniamag.com/articles/2018/1/30/houston-women-social-media

 Roberts, Monica (November 05, 2007).
 Why Is The Catholic Church Hatin’ On Transpeople?
 TransGriot. https://transgriot.blogspot.com/2007/11/why-is-catholic-church-hatin-on.html